ah1m20/petra-java-verifier/README.md

 ## Notions ##

 ### Verification ###
 Proves absence of errors.
 A mathematical / logical process which provides a proof of system correctness.
-Correctness is defined by the verification system in use, for example the Java compiler can verify that a typed variable cannot be assigned to a value of the wrong type.
-Compilers in general only provide a weak set of guarantees that cannot be easily related to verifying the behaviour of a program with respect to a domain problem.
+Correctness is defined by the verification system, for example the Java compiler can verify that a typed variable cannot be assigned to a value of the wrong type.
+Compilers for OOP languages in general only provide a weak set of guarantees and these do not easily relate to the behaviour of a program with respect to a domain problem.
+Functional languages are better in this respect however they do not scale well for large systems, which have many sub-systems, and those which are more naturally modelled with objects and/or state, and often the variety/complexity of code written in functional languages leads to systems which are hard to understand and verify.

 ### Validation ###
 Proves presence of errors.
-Formal verification methods aim to provide very strong correctness guarantees, however even with these methods a verified system can still go wrong as it can be used if there is a mismatch between itself and the context it is being used in.
+Formal verification methods aim to provide very strong correctness guarantees, however even a comprehensively verified system can still go wrong, if there is a mismatch between the system and the context it is being used in.
 For example a verified automobile should not be used as a floatation device.
-This is where validation comes in and code in formal methods must be easy to validate in order for the method to be useful.
-This requires the code as close to natural language as possible.
-A review and testing process which allows stakeholders to gain confidence in the system.
+This is addressed by validation.
+Validation includes review and testing processed which allows stakeholders to gain confidence in the system.
-Validation should be used to increase the likely-hood that a system does what it was intended to do.
+Validation is used to increase the likely-hood that a system does what it was intended to do.
+Code in formal methods must be easy to validate in order for the method to be useful.
+This requires the code to be as modular as possible (for testing) and as close to natural language as possible (for reviews).

 ### V&V ###
 Verification and Validation (V&V) are both required to ensure systems meet the expectation of stakeholders.